LibCrowds/libcrowds-viewer/docs/configuration.md

 | label    | String  | A label for the link |
 | url      | String  | The link url         |
 | brand    | Boolean | Add brand styling    |

+## Styles

+To customise the appearance of the viewer, the following Sass variables can be overridden before importing the libcrowds-viewer.scss file.

+{% codesnippet "./assets/style/settings.scss language="scss" %}{% endcodesnippet %}